 Family and savings

 If your family is willing and able to help fund your education, then it can really help to receive financial support from them.

 As well as this, we also recommend trying to save up a bit of cash before starting your postgraduate degree.

 One option is to take a year out, get a full-time job, and perhaps live at home for no or little rent.
 We know it's not ideal if you're keen to get straight into your studies, but you could save a fair amount of money by doing this, making it easier to get by when you do start your postgrad.

 Crowdfund your postgraduate degree

-Crowdfunding your degree is by no means easy – but it is possible.
+Crowdfunding your degree is by no means easy, but it is possible.

-We've heard of plenty of students who have run successful crowdfunding campaigns, and managed to secure the funding they need to cover their postgraduate degrees.
+We've heard of plenty of students who have run successful crowdfunding campaigns and managed to secure the funding they need to cover their postgraduate degrees.

-If all else fails, and you're really willing to devote time and energy into your campaign, crowdfunding could be a great option for you.
+If all else fails, and you're really willing to devote time and energy to your campaign, crowdfunding could be a great option for you.
 Our guide to crowdfunding a degree has all the info you need to get started.

 Looking to make a bit of extra money alongside your studies?
 Working as a private tutor could be ideal.